 If you’ve ever looked at Airbnb listings, you may notice some properties have a minimum night stay requirement.
 This can be a double-edged sword.

 You obviously want more bookings, but you may not want to turn over guests every day.
-This will lead to increased costs to clean the property.
+This leads to increased costs and time to clean the property.

 Only you know your situation, so keep the pros and cons of a minimum night stay requirement in mind when listing your property.